Adhesive Converting Blog

 Older devices with worn-out shielding or no EMI shielding materials might experience or lead to EMI problems.
 For example, machinery and electrical equipment can generate stray magnetic or electric fields that cause trouble for precision research applications.

-The sun, specifically solar flares, and lightning, can cause electromagnetic interference naturally.
+The sun, specifically solar flares and lightning, can cause electromagnetic interference naturally.

 What is EMI Shielding and How Does It Work?

 With all of the problems EMI causes, you can see why EMI shielding matters.
-Our devices need protection from picking up the wrong signals and security in picking up the right ones.
+Our devices need protection from picking up the wrong signals & security in picking up the right ones.
+EMI shielding ultimately exists to protect the electronics of your device.

 Your smartphone is an excellent example of why you need an EMI shield.
-Morden phones consist of many sensitive, intricate electronics working simultaneously to operate your display.
+Modern phones consist of many sensitive, intricate electronics working simultaneously to operate your display.
 An EMI shield prevents random signals and waves from causing trouble within those sensitive electronics.

 EXAMPLES OF EMI SHIELDING

-Engineers will also use EMI shielding material with air-gapped systems to increase military, government, and financial security.
+iii.
+Security: Engineers will also use EMI shielding material with air-gapped systems to increase military, government, and financial security.

 Whenever you have any device or appliance with sensitive electronics, you need EMI shielding to protect it from unseen electromagnetic fields.
 The naked eye can’t see all the potential interference in the air, but EMI shielding protects you from it regardless.